rlhatcher/career-sliders/content/sliders/info/thinking.md

 ## Governed

-Demonstrated by simply responding to instructions from others without understanding the problem or need or making efforts to.
-Individuals who are displaying governed-like behaviours are likely to also be disengaged.
+Demonstrated by simply responding to instructions from others without understanding the problem/need or making efforts to.
+Individuals who are displaying governed-like behaviours are likely to also be disengaged and further investigation is required.

 ## Mostly Tactical